Sandersao/karaoke-music-editor/milestones.md

 - [ ] Implementing of electron for easyup the debug
-- [ ] Implementing of http request example
+- [ ] Implementing of http request structure
+- [ ] Implementing of default float message (error, success, danger)
+- [X] Implementing of folder selection service
+- [X] Implementing of folder selection screen